creativecreature/sturdyc/README.md

 want to cause a significant load on the underlying data source every time a key is missing or a record expires.

-The `GetFetch` function takes a key and a function for retrieving the data if it's not in the cache.
+The `GetOrFetch` function takes a key and a function for retrieving the data if it's not in the cache.
 The cache is going to ensure that we never have more than a single request per key.
 It achieves this by tracking all of the in-flight requests: